 Every culture loves fireworks!
 From the 4th of July to New Year’s Eve, we celebrate with the triumph of bright, bursting fireworks.
 Fireworks engage almost all of our senses.
 Same thing with thunder.
 Loud bangs and bright lights are bound to frighten any sensitive animal.

-They are great to be around if you are expecting them, but very scary for our pets that don’t expect them or understand them.
+Fireworks in particular are great to be around if you are expecting them, but very scary for our pets that don’t expect them or understand them.
 Pets often go into fight or flight mode during fireworks celebrations.

 Put yourself in your bird's position.
 Bright bursts of light, loud bang after bang after bang, and even the unusual smell of burning sulfur waking them up after they've been asleep.

-But, you can also plan ahead, and the time is now.
 Here's how to plan for the next big bang.

-SUPPORT A CALM DEMEANOR: Parrots are prone to anxiety, especially in new or unexpected situations.
+Parrots are prone to anxiety, especially in new or unexpected situations.
 Even if your bird is not anxious, always plan to reinforce calm behavior rather than the anxious behavior.
 Label the calm behavior with a word like “settle.”
 When you notice your bird acting anxious, ignore it until it calms down.
 Then, as soon as it calms down, offer it a delicious treat.

 These five easy strategies may help your parrot cope with fireworks.
 For more individualized help, book a bird behavior consultation today.